w-lfpup/wctk-js/docs/render.md

 	}

 	render() {
-		// update dom here!
-		//
-		// optional, skip if render is already queued! if (!this.#rc.queued) return;
+		// skip if render is already queued (optional) if (!this.#rc.queued) return;

+		// update DOM here!
 	}
 }
 ```

-### Details

-The `Redner.render()` method can be called multiple times but the corresponding `Element.render()` method will only be called _once_ per event loop.
+The `Redner.render()` method can be called multiple times but the corresponding `Element.render()` method will only be called _once_.

 It's a kind of asyncronous rendering using the `microtaskQueue`.